 I have taken to promoting this topic in lectures, discussion groups, and individual chats in the hope of raising awareness.This Blog is an attempt to expand those actions.

 I named my Blog "Exponential Governing" because it most directly addresses the accelerating rate of change with which we are to adjust our lives, and the need for Government, whose responsibility it is to protect our Health, Safety and Welfare, to take immediate action to help us fend off these major private sector advances, which are perpetuating this seemingly unstoppable evolution of dehumanizing technological innovations.... pitting Technology against Humanity.

 Please feel free to review the information I have gathered daily and comment on anything you feel is appropriate to this subject.
 I may respond if it is within my scope of knowledge.

-If you read the articles i have gathered, you too will develop a peripheral view of our past, present and near future.
+If you read the articles I have presented, you too will develop a peripheral view of our past, present and near future.
 And if you are committed to continue on this path, I would really like you to get in touch with me so we can have an ongoing dialog about anything and everything covered in this Blog.